axemonkey/blog.clivemurray.com/src/posts/2025/clives-album-of-the-year-2024.md

 That last name may not be familiar unless you were involved in the local music scene around Eastbourne/Hastings/Bexhill and that sort of area in the 1990s.
 Matt was the first person I ever saw playing an actual Ibanez Jem in real life, and of all of us he seemed to be the most likely to succeed.
 I believe he went to GIT (or it could have been a different music school, my memory is bad) in the USA, and was an absurdly gifted guitarist and musician.
 I was only ever in one band with him, and that only briefly – one of the lineups of *Iguanahead* had me on acoustic guitar and Matt on lead for about a month or two before he left leaving me to take over all guitar duties.
 Before that, I would occasionally get up on stage with *Sinister Footwear* and play "Surfing With the Alien" or something to give Matt a break to go and get a pint.
 He was always something of an oddball, and was never dull to be around.
 Things could always happen, and usually did.
 He was troubled though, and while I have no concrete details of his passing, I have heard from mutual friends that sadly he took his own life.
 RIP Matt.

 Musically 2024 was a year of comebacks.
-All of these artists released a fantastic album in 2024 after 5 years away or more:
+All of these artists released a fantastic album in 2024 after a 5+ year hiatus:

 * *Underworld* – **Strawberry Hotel** – 5 years
 * *Mr. Big* – **Ten** – 7 years